975L/ConfigBundle/README.md

 ConfigBundle does the following:

 - get/set the config parameters from a yaml file for a Symfony app,
-- Provides a Twig extension to get these parameters in a Twi template,
+- Provides a Twig extension to get these parameters in a Twig template,

 [ConfigBundle dedicated web page](https://975l.com/en/pages/config-bundle).